University of Law: 21st century

 The university began selling off its property portfolio on a leaseback basis in 2014, starting with the four buildings of its Bloomsbury campus.
 According to analysis of the university's accounts earlier that year by the Times Higher Education Supplement, the purchase by Montagu Private Equity in 2012 had loaded the university with £177m of debt.
 Critics had compared the purchase by Montagu Private Equity to the leveraged buyouts of Premier League clubs in English football.
 At the time, The University of Law's ultimate parent company was L-J Holdco Ltd., which was incorporated in Guernsey and majority owned by Montagu-managed funds.

 In June 2015, Montagu Private Equity sold the university to Global University Systems (GUS) for an undisclosed sum.
 Former UK Education and Employment Secretary and Home Secretary David Blunkett, at the time a visiting lecturer at the London School of Business and Finance (also owned by Global University Systems), was named chairman of the board.
 The University of Law announced the launch of its De Broc School of Business in July 2015, but it had to defer the first intake of students (originally planned for September of that year) due to low student recruitment.

 The summer of 2015 also saw a restructuring of the university's governance.
 The provost, Andrea Nollent, also assumed the role of Chief Academic Officer.
 John Latham, who had been its CEO and president since 2014 and had overseen the sale of The University of Law to Global University Systems, resigned by "mutual consent".
 The office of president became a non-executive position and was assumed by Lord Grabiner.
 David Johnston, the former chief operating officer, took over as CEO.
 Johnston was subsequently replaced as CEO by economist Stelios Platis in April 2016.
-In turn, Platis stepped down in October 2016 and was replaced by Andrea Nollent, who serves as both CEO and Vice-Chancellor.
+In turn, Platis stepped down in October 2016 and was replaced by Professor Andrea Nollent, who serves as both CEO and Vice-Chancellor.

-In September 2018, Lord Neuberger, the former president of the Supreme Court of the United Kingdom, was appointed to succeed Fiona Woolf as the university's chancellor.
+In September 2018, Lord Neuberger of Abbotsbury, the former president of the Supreme Court of the United Kingdom, was appointed to succeed Dame Fiona Woolf as the university's chancellor.

 On 4 January 2021, Legal Practice Course students complained that the university had given them an exam on a topic they hadn't yet been taught.
 The university apologised for the mix-up.

-On 27 January 2021, it was reported that the University of Law's owner Global University Systems was looking to sell a portion of its stake in the university.
+On 27 January 2021, it was reported that The University of Law's owner Global University Systems was looking to sell a portion of its stake in the university.